This chapter includes the following topics:

 command="ORACLE_HOME/wlserver/common/nodemanager/nodemanager.sh" 1024 33 23...2323

-in which the you substitute the public key that you generated, as stored in
+In this command, you will substitute the public key that you generated, as stored in

 1024 33 23...2323

 nodemanager.sh.
-This ensures that the user can only perform Node Manager functions, and prevents unauthorized access to data, system utilities, or other resources on the machine.
+This ensures that the user can perform only Node Manager functions, and thus prevents unauthorized access to data, system utilities, or other resources on the machine.

 NodeManager version 12.1

 Individual Key Value Pairs

 On each machine that will host a Node Manager client: